luizalbertobm/git-conventions/README.md

   # can be local to your project or global
   template = path/to/your/.gitmessage
 ```
 It makes no sense, to create this for every project, so you can add this inside your global git configuration.
-On unix systems this can be found in **~/.gitconfig**
+On unix systems this can be found on **~/.gitconfig**

-I would propose you create a repository for your company or department where you store these templates.
+I would propose you to create a repository for your company or department where you store these templates.
 This makes it easier to update them for the whole team.
 Then you just clone the repository and link it correctly: template = path/to/cloned/repository/.gitmessage.